In year 7 students have 25 lessons a week, these are allotted as follows:

 Music

-• Students will be able to perform as either a small band or larger ensemble and demonstrate the use of elements of music and composing.
-Skills taught include practice methods and song writing techniques
+• Students will be perform as either a small band or large ensemble and demonstrate the use of elements of music and composing.
+Skills taught include practise methods and song writing techniques

-• Students will be able to recognise and describe the characteristics of the main ‘Pop’ genres’
+• Students will recognise and describe the characteristics of pop genres

-• Students will be able to structure music so that it fits in with common compositional methods
+• Students will structure music so that it fits in with common compositional methods

-• Students will be able to critique music they listen to using basic musical language
+• Students will critique music using basic vocabulary

 Visit our music page for more information